fiskaltrust/rollout-doc/buy-resell/products/3rd-party/FinanzOnline Management.md

 :::info summary

-After reading this, you will understand the benefits for PosOperators of connecting their fiskaltrust.Account to _FinanzOnline_.
-Every change in queues or SCUs in PosOperators is forwarded and `FinanzOnline Management` shows you the overview.
+After reading this, you will understand the benefits for PosOperators of connecting their fiskaltrust.Account to _FinanzOnline_:
+The Carefreee bundle includes FinanzOnline notifications, which include signature creation unit registration notifications, cash register notifications and checks of start receipt, annual receipt, or stop receipt.
+PosOperators without Carefree bundle can purchase them in the store.
+The `Tools` / `FinanceOnline Notifications` page in the fiskaltrust.Portal provides your PosOperators with an overview.

+You, as a PosDealer, can choose `PosDealer` / `FinanzOnline management` to get an overview of connections with FinanzOnline,  and the status of notifications.
  A reconciliation with FinanzOnline is only necessary if changes to queues or SCUs have been made manually there by you or the PosOperator.

 :::